• Skip to main content

 • Pinch of nutmeg, ginger, and cloves

-How to make this Pumpkin Scone Recipe
+How to make these Pumpkin Spiced Scone Recipe

 Preheat the oven.